 DON’T… give up!

 I’d like to preface this final comment, by congratulating all of you for sticking with learning a language.
 If you’ve gotten this far, then I really hope that you continue to enjoy learning this great language!

 I think that once you have a method to learning Chinese, you’ll realize it’s not as difficult as everyone told you.
-Yes, it has tones, and you don’t recognize the written language, never mind write it, but many people have learned Chinese, and many fluently enough to communicate as a native.
+Yes, it has tones, and you don’t recognize the written language, never mind write it, but many people have learned Chinese and many fluently enough to communicate like a native.
 Learning a language should be a bit of a challenge anyway, otherwise where’s the fun?!